icopy-site/awesome/docs/awesome/awesome-vue.md

 - [COVID19 Live Data Component](https://github.com/snturk/covid19-vue-component) - Simple component that shows live covid19 data across the world.
 - [vue-stack-cesium](https://github.com/meschg/vue-stack-cesium) - A minimal sample configuration project with [CesiumJS](https://cesium.com/cesiumjs/) and all the awesome vue features.
 The project contains many examples how to combine and use certain packages to get started.
 - [Shopify Theme Lab](https://github.com/uicrooks/shopify-theme-lab) - Shopify theme development starter using Vue, Vuex and Tailwind CSS
+- [Peer to Peer game of telephone](https://github.com/ably-labs/depict-it) - A party game for 4 to 8 players (ideally!) where you mutate a phrase through drawings and captions, to make up funny scenarios with your friends.
+The project is an example of how to build a Peer-to-Peer game with Vue.
 ### Books

 - [The Majesty Of Vue.js](https://www.packtpub.com/web-development/majesty-vuejs) by Alex Kyriakidis & Kostas Maniatis, Packt.
 (Nov 2016)